rclone/rclone/docs/content/drive.md

 the operating system provides the correct MIME type entries.

-This list can be changed by Google Drive at any time and might not represent the currently available converions.
+This list can be changed by Google Drive at any time and might not represent the currently available conversions.

 | Extension | Mime Type | Description |
 | --------- |-----------| ------------|